MrMario108/RealEstateSearch/ReadMe.txt

 Real Estate Search

-Aplication for looking for real estate propertice in good price at polish websietes.
+The application is looking for real estate property at a reasonable price at polish websites.

+The first one it's olx.pl.
+In the future it will be more.

-It's project for practice programing.
+It's a project for programming practice.

 You can see how it work on